WRITING EXPLORATORY ESSAYS: From Personal to Persuasive, Second Edition

 For Student (Value Series):

-This uniquely affordable composition rhetoric and reader is based on the concept of writers exploring subjects while at the same time examining their own beliefs and experiences.
+WRITING EXPLORATORY ESSAYS: From Personal to Persuasive is a composition rhetoric and reader is based on the concept of writers exploring subjects while at the same time examining their own beliefs and experiences.
 It is a comprehensive text for any first-year course.
 Students use self-exploration to develop a flexible academic style and foster meaningful analytical insights into such topics as relationships, texts, concepts, and controversies.

 Students perform twofold exploration: They examine their own assumptions, beliefs, life experiences, and worldviews, while simultaneously analyzing topics beyond themselves (for example, texts and controversies).